zsdev07/InTorrent/README.md

 ## Design Principles

 - **Small surface, fewer breakages.** Fewer exposed functions means less that can drift or go stale.
-- **Pinned native source.** The native libtorrent version InTorrent builds against is pinned to an exact commit or tag â€” never a moving branch â€” so the version you depend on is the version you actually get.
+- **Pinned native source.** The native libtorrent version InTorrent builds against is pinned to an exact commit or tag, never a moving branch, so the version you depend on is the version you actually get.
 - **Native and Dart bindings live together.** Both halves of the FFI boundary are maintained in the same repository, in the same commits, to avoid the struct-mismatch class of bugs common in wrapper plugins.

 ## License